-This type is more suitable for training that develops accuracy, timing, and speed.
-Thanks to its shape it is also useful equipment to practice close punches such as hooks and uppercuts, but also suitable for practicing the head movements for defense.
+This type of bag is more suitable for training that develops accuracy, timing, and speed.
+Thanks to its shape, it is also valuable equipment to practice close punches such as hooks and uppercuts, but also suitable for practicing the head movements for defense.
 It is usually lighter, so it swings more.

 What is a punching bag filled with?

-There is a wide range of materials that can be used and you can also combine them to get the needed weight and punching surface.
-You can use rags, clothes, sand, grains or you can buy special materials that made for this purpose.
-I think, the best punching bag material is if you combine them to get the hardness for your needs.
-Check out the filling tutorial here.
+There is a wide range of materials that can be used, and you can also combine them to get the needed weight and punching surface.
+You can use rags, clothes, sand, grains, or buy special materials for this purpose.
+You can learn how to fill the bag correctly here.